Scheherazade’s Facade: Fantastical Tales of Gender Bending, Cross-Dressing, and Transformation

 For this collection, I looked for a wide variety of things.
 First, all stories had to be fantasy.
 “High, low, dark, historical, romantic, urban, mythical – just about anything goes as long as it has those fantastic elements to it.”
 Second, I wanted “stories in which the protagonist or other major characters are disguised or transformed, or otherwise challenge traditional gender roles … heroes and villains, warriors and tricksters, drag queens and cross-dressers, cisgendered, transgendered, and everything in-between.”

 Who’s in this anthology?
 An excellent question.
-Here’s why you want to make this thing a reality:

 - Alma Alexander– “The Secret Name of the Prince”